ckeditor/ckeditor5/docs/framework/guides/architecture/intro.md

 } ).render();
 ```

-and renders to an HTML element
+and renders to an HTML element:

 ```html
 <p class="foo bar" style="background-color: yellow;">A paragraph.</p>